ssk-to/spresense-arduino-compatible/README.md

-# Welcome to Spresense Arduino compatible project
+# Welcome to Spresense libs for Arduino compatible project

 Clone this repository and update submodules.